 Kelly Davis Receives Ethel Beard Burstein Scholarship

-Kelly Davis, a second-year Entry-Level Master of Science in Occupational Therapy student at Thomas Jefferson University’s Jefferson School of Health Professions (JSHP), received the Ethel Beard Burstein Scholarship Fund.
+Kelly Davis, a second-year Entry-Level Master of Science in Occupational Therapy student at Thomas Jefferson University’s Jefferson College of Health Professions (JSHP), received the Ethel Beard Burstein Scholarship Fund.
 Named after and created by Mrs. Ethel Beard Burstein, an occupational therapist with strong ties to Philadelphia, this is the second year the scholarship has been awarded.

 “Mrs. Burstein is an amazing woman who dedicated her life to occupational therapy, and I hope to do the same,” said Ms. Davis.
 “Her generosity will enable me to focus on my Level II Fieldwork experiences and complete my education at Jefferson.
 I plan on going into clinical practice and hope to make a difference in people’s lives, just as Mrs. Burstein has.”